sabrinamianne/WordCounter.Solution/README.md

-#_Epicodus Code Review C# Week 6 Word Counter_
+#_Epicodus Code Review C# Week 7 Word Counter.Solution_

-#### _Write a program that gathers both a word and sentence from a user, then checks how frequently the word appears in the sentence, 04.26.2019_
+#### _Build out an MVC web user interface for Word Counter application build at 04/26.
+The Word Counter is a program that gathers both a word and sentence from a user, then checks how frequently the word appears in the sentence, 05.03.2019_

 #### _By** Sabrina M**_